alteroo/conferencd/README.md

 A conference and management engine

 ## Overview
-Conferencd is a conference and event management engine.
+Conferenc'd is a conference and event management engine.
-It is a distribution of Plone, primarily distrubted using docker.
+It is a distribution of Plone, primarily distributed using Docker.

-WARNING: This is absolutely alpha and is in a "works for us" state.
+WARNING: This is in early development.
+It has been used to host 7 conference events for customers, however we still consider it to be in a "works for us" state.

 ## Usage